Why should you never polish your car?

 When you genuinely should not polish

-The real risks of wrong-way polishing
+The real risks behind the warning

 Ceramic-coated cars: maintain, don't polish